cybersec-soc-rgu/cybersec-soc-rgu.github.io/README.md

 * **[Memory efficient federated deep learning for intrusion detection in IoT networks](<https://ceur-ws.org/Vol-3125/paper7.pdf>)** in *AI-CyberSec: Workshop on Artificial Intelligence and Cyber Security - 2021*

+* **[Detecting malicious signal manipulation in smart grids using intelligent analysis of contextual data](<https://dl.acm.org/doi/abs/10.1145/3433174.3433613>)** in *13th International Conference on Security of Information and Networks (SIN) - 2020*

+* **[Detection of false command and response injection attacks for cyber physical systems security and resilience](<https://dl.acm.org/doi/abs/10.1145/3433174.3433615>)** in *13th International Conference on Security of Information and Networks (SIN) - 2020*

+* **[Handling minority class problem in threats detection based on heterogeneous ensemble learning approach](<https://www.igi-global.com/article/handling-minority-class-problem-in-threats-detection-based-on-heterogeneous-ensemble-learning-approach/259418>)** in *International Journal of Systems and Software Security and Protection (IJSSSP) - 2020*

+* **[The use of machine learning algorithms for detecting advanced persistent threats](<https://dl.acm.org/doi/abs/10.1145/3357613.3357618>)** in *12th International Conference on Security of Information and Networks (SIN) - 2019*

 * **[Reducing computational cost in IoT cyber security: case study of artificial immune system algorithm](<https://rgu-repository.worktribe.com/output/401052>)** in *16th International security and cryptography conference (SECRYPT) - 2019*